Kong/docs.konghq.com/app/_src/gateway/reference/wasm.md

 Filters are always executed in the order in which they are defined in the filter chain.

-#### Can I use Lua plugins and Wasm filters at the same time?
+### Can Lua plugins and Proxy-Wasm filters be used at the same time?

 Yes!
 Keep in mind though that Lua plugins are executed earlier in the request lifecycle, _before_ filter chain linkage is assessed.
-So, if a Lua plugin terminates the request early in the `access` phase, no Wasm filters will be executed.
+So, if a Lua plugin terminates the request early in the `access` phase, no Proxy-Wasm filters will be executed.

 ## Limitations/Known Issues